brajeshwar/brajeshwar.github.io/about.md

 In 2006, [Mixercast, Inc](https://www.linkedin.com/company/167518) acquired the Oinam Team.
 It was an exciting experience, being part of a Startup and learning from it.
 Unfortunately, [Mixercast](http://www.crunchbase.com/company/mixercast) was dissolved on Dec 31, 2009 after selling its IP (Intellectual Property) to erstwhile Google (now Alphabet).

-In 2010-2011, I went to Silicon Valley to be part of the [Founder Institute](https://fi.co/join/graduate-Brajeshwar_Oinam) accelerator.
-I forge life-long friends, connections and learned a lot from that experience.

-In 2020-2021, I got into the [On Deck](https://www.beondeck.com) Founder Fellowship Program (ODF7).
-One of the best networks I had ever joined -- the most helpful, fiercely hard-working entrepreneurs, designers, technologists, and all-around brilliant generalists.
-Use my [Referral Link](https://beondeck.com/r/BrajeshwarOinam) for a better chance at an interview and fee discount.

-> On Deck is where the world's top talent comes to connect.
-Whatever it is you want to do next, our ever-growing community and action-oriented programming will help you get there—fast.
-If you want to learn something new to uplevel your career, launch and scale your big ideas, or make lifelong friends, this is the place for you.

 I had worked with some fantastic companies.
 I was one of the Creative Directors at [Razorfish](https://www.razorfish.com), and was the Chief Product Officer at [Mobisy](//mobisy.com).

 ## Family